 Acknowledgements.
-We thank Dehai Luo and two anonymous reviewers for their constructive feedback which helped to improve the article.
-CCS is funded by the Natural Environment Research Council (NERC) via the SCENARIO Doctoral Training Partnership (Grant NE/S0077261/1) with additional CASE funding from the UK Met Office.
-OM-A, KIH and RKHS are supported by the U.K. National Centre for Atmospheric Science (NCAS) at the University of Reading (R8/H12/83/007).
-DA is supported by the Joint BEIS/Defra Met Office Hadley Centre Climate Programme (GA01101).
+We thank Dehai Luo and the two anonymous reviewers for their constructive feedback which helped to improve the article.
+Charlie C. Suitters would like to acknowledge the funding, training, and support given by the SCENARIO NERC Doctoral Training Partnership and CASE funding from the UK Met Office.

+Financial support.
+This research has been supported by PhD studentship funding from the SCENARIO NERC Doctoral Training Partnership (grant no. NE/S0077261/1) obtained by Charlie C. Suitters.
+Oscar Martínez-Alvarado, Kevin I. Hodges, and Reinhard K. H. Schiemann are supported by the UK National Centre for Atmospheric Science (NCAS) (grant no. R8/H12/83/007).
+Duncan Ackerley is supported by the Joint BEIS and Defra Met Office Hadley Centre Climate Programme (grant no. GA01101).